obmihail/pedant-tools/README.md

 Pedant have web interface and little local web server ( it's convenient )

+Pedant have console tool for crawl your website ( it's a simple )

-Pedant have console tool for launch test ( it's a simple )
+Pedant have console tool for launch test ( it's a very simple )

 Pedant have parallel work mode for big count of items ( it's fast )

 Pedant can work with many browsers ( it's wonderfull )

-Please, see [[wiki]] for details and manuals
+Please, see (wiki) for details and manuals